Challenger 2019 March Madness Report

 MARCH MADNESS COMPANIES LOSE AS WORKERS WATCH

-Andy Challenger from Challenger, Gray, and Christmas is here as Americans get ready for March Madness.
+On Business First with Angela Miles, Andy Challenger from Challenger, Gray, and Christmas is here as Americans get ready for March Madness.
 Hear what he has to say about productivity loss during the NCAA Tournament this year.

 Download Full Report